OpenBB-finance/OpenBB/openbb_platform/providers/eia/README.md

     09c: US Regional Weather Data
     10a: Drilling Productivity Metrics
     10b: Crude Oil and Natural Gas Production from Shale and Tight Formations

+    A "symbol" parameter allows lookup by individual series ID(s) within the dataset.